LostArrows27/anime-subtitle-player/README.md

 - ❌ I am not going to finish this project at a specific time cause i'm going to use this everyday and do more feature when i have time to make it better 😁.

+## 📽️ UPDATE
+- Currently i have found [asb player](https://killergerbah.github.io/asbplayer/), an anime immersion player which pretty similar to "Anime Subtitle Player" and have many cool feature that i plan to do:D
+- Since asb player has many convenient feature and can directly create Anime Card in 1 second so i decide to use it from now.
+- Therefore there'll have no new feature on "Anime Subtitle Player" till i have new idea or something of asb player want to improve.

 ## 📺 Preview

 - In video subtitle